 How long should I stay at a visitation?

-enough time to express your sympathy.
+time to express your sympathy.
 Your simple presence will mean a lot to the family.

 You do not need to stay for the entire visitation, but try not to leave during any

 What should I say to the bereaved?

-who has died is always appropriate.
-If the family wants to talk, they usually
+has died is always appropriate.
+If the family wants to talk, they usually simply need

-your family”, or “I'm here if you need to talk”.
-However you can also
+family”, or “I'm here if you need to talk”.
+However you can also personalize your

-also actions.
+actions.
 Offers to help with things that include dates and times will likely be

 welcomed.
 In the end, everyone deals differently with the loss of a loved one and

-you have to be considerate of the feelings of the bereaved when
+you have to be considerate of the feelings of the bereaved when you're preparing to